SouthGreenPlatform/genoring/DEVEL.md

 directory.
 A GenoRing module is a directory with the following structure:
 - the directory name must only contain lowercase alpha-numeric characters and underscores and must start by a letter.
-- "README.md": a README file explaining the puprose of the module and how it works.
+- "README.md": a README file explaining the purpose of the module and how it works.
 - "TOLOCAL.md": a file explaining how to turn Docker service containers into "local" services handled either by the server hosting GenoRing or other